William Grant Still: Life

 On October 4, 1915, Still married Grace Bundy, whom he had met while they were both at Wilberforce.
 They had a son, William III, and three daughters, Gail, June, and Caroline.
 They separated in 1932 and divorced February 6, 1939.

+Still had moved to Los Angeles after receiving his first fellowship in 1934.

-On February 8, 1939, he married pianist Verna Arvey, driving to Tijuana for the ceremony because interracial marriage was illegal in California.
-They had a daughter, Judith Anne, and a son, Duncan.
-Still's granddaughter is journalist Celeste Headlee, a daughter of Judith Anne.
+On February 8, 1939, he married pianist Verna Arvey.
+They drove to Tijuana for the ceremony because at the time, 'interracial' marriage was illegal in California.
+They had two children, a daughter, Judith Anne, and a son, Duncan.
+Celeste Headlee, a broadcast journalist, an author, a classically trained soprano, and daughter to Judith Anne, is Still's granddaughter.

-On December 1, 1976, his home was designated Los Angeles Historic-Cultural Monument #169.
-It is located at 1262 Victoria Avenue in Oxford Square, Los Angeles.
+On December 1, 1976, Still's home at 1262 Victoria Avenue in Oxford Square, Los Angeles was designated as Los Angeles Historic-Cultural Monument #169.

+He died in Los Angeles in 1978.

 Career

 In 1916, Still worked in Memphis for W.C.
 Handy's band.
-In 1918 Still joined the United States Navy to serve in World War I. After the war he went to Harlem, where he continued to work for Handy.
-During his time in Harlem Still was involved with other important cultural figures of the Harlem Renaissance such as Langston Hughes, Alain Locke, Arna Bontemps, and Countee Cullen, and is considered to be part of that movement.
+He then joined the United States Navy to serve in World War I in 1918, and eventually moved to Harlem after the war, where he continued to work for Handy.
+During this time, Still was involved with many cultural figures of the Harlem Renaissance including the likes of Langston Hughes, Alain Locke, Arna Bontemps, and Countee Cullen.

-He recorded with Fletcher Henderson's Dance Orchestra in 1921, and later played in the pit orchestra for Noble Sissle and Eubie Blake's musical, Shuffle Along and in other pit orchestras for Sophie Tucker, Artie Shaw, and Paul Whiteman.
-With Henderson, he joined Henry Pace's Pace Phonograph Company (Black Swan).
-Later in the 1920s, Still served as the arranger of "Yamekraw", a "Negro Rhapsody" (1930), composed by the Harlem stride pianist James P. Johnson.
+He recorded with Fletcher Henderson's Dance Orchestra in 1921, and later played in the pit orchestra for Noble Sissle and Eubie Blake's musical, Shuffle Along and another pit with Sophie Tucker, Artie Shaw, and Paul Whiteman.
+Under Henderson, he joined Henry Pace's Pace Phonograph Company, known as Black Swan Records.
+Later in the 1920s, Still served as the arranger of Yamekraw, a "Negro Rhapsody", composed by the Harlem stride pianist, James P. Johnson.

-In the 1930s, Still worked as an arranger of popular music, writing for Willard Robison's Deep River Hour and Paul Whiteman's Old Gold Show, both popular NBC Radio broadcasts.
+In the 1930s, Still worked as an arranger of popular music, composing works for popular NBC Radio broadcasts such as Willard Robison's Deep River Hour and Paul Whiteman's Old Gold Show.

 Still's first major orchestral composition, Symphony No. 1 "Afro-American", was performed in 1931 by the Rochester Philharmonic, conducted by Howard Hanson.
 It was the first time the complete score of a work by an African American was performed by a major orchestra.
-By the end of World War II the piece had been performed in New York, Chicago, Los Angeles, Berlin, Paris, and London.
-Until 1950 the symphony was the most popular of any composed by an American.
-Still developed a close professional relationship with Hanson; many of Still's compositions were performed for the first time in Rochester.
+By the end of World War II, the piece had been performed in orchestras located in New York, Chicago, Los Angeles, Berlin, Paris, and London.
+The symphony was arguably the most popular of any composed by an American to that time.
+As a result of his close professional relationship with Hanson, many of Still's compositions were performed for the first time in Rochester.